4S1ght/Soybean/README.md

 | `cwd` | `string` | The current working directory of the child process, relative to the Soybean configuration file. |
 | `deferNext` | `number` | Time in `ms` for which to wait with further execution after spawning this process.
 This allows for tricks like spawning a compiler and waiting a second before spawning a different process that relies on the compiler's output. |

-The child process' configuration object accepts the above properties, as well as standard options available for `child_process.spawn()` such as `shell` or `signal`, with exception of `stdio` and `detached` which were either disabled or altered due to how soybean operates.
+The child process' configuration object accepts the above properties, as well as standard options available for [`child_process.spawn()`](https://nodejs.org/api/child_process.html#child_processspawncommand-args-options) such as `shell` or `signal`, with exception of `stdio` and `detached` which were either disabled or altered due to how soybean operates.

 # Routines
 Routines are small pieces of code executed based on events that happen as you work on your project, such us when you modify a file or type a command in the terminal.

-Routines use Soybean's [event handlers module](#event-handlers-module), a set of predefined methods to build tidy, easy to write procedures, such as moving a file, restarting a child process or calling a custom callback with your code.
+Routines use Soybean's [event handlers module](#event-handlers-module), a set of predefined methods to build tidy, easy to write procedures, such as moving a file, restarting a child process or calling a custom callback with your own code.

 ## Launch routines
 Launch routines are really simple.
 All they do is run exactly once when soybean is spawned.
 This is useful when you want to prepare things before starting your work, such as fetching the remote.